UL Sustainability Challenge finalists

 This proposal aims to develop the production of hydrogen gas, as an affordable, clean energy alternative.
 Hydrogen is proving itself to be an important fuel source for the future, as it is efficient, renewable, and more powerful than conventional fuels.

 The team propose to collaborate with Dr A Susarrey Arce at the Mesoscale Chemical Systems Labs, University of Twente, Netherlands.

 Deadline for applications: 5pm Thursday, August 25th 2022.
 The deadline to enter this competition has passed.

-August – October 2022: Shortlisted entrants will be invited to pitch their Project Proposal to the Independent Expert Jury.
+October 2022: Shortlisted entrants pitched their Project Proposal to the Independent Expert Jury.

-September 2022 – March 2023: The jury will select the five most promising Project Proposals
+November 2022: The jury selected the five most promising Project Proposals